obfuscatedgenerated/ollieos_test_pkg/README.md

-# OllieOS Package Example
+# OllieOS Package Build System (pkgbuild)

-This project builds a package named `hwpkg` (Hello World Package)` for OllieOS.
+This project builds a package named `hwpkg` (Hello World Package) for OllieOS.
 It is a simple example package showing the build system required to build a package for OllieOS.

 As of current, packages can only be programs (as opposed to libraries).
 They are installed to the system's `usr/bin` directory and are run from the command line.
 They are not imported into other programs.
 (Note: the built in programs are not found in this directory as they are built into the system itself.
 They are not packages.)